7 Days, 6 Nights

-Before Kilimanjaro’s popular Lemosho Route was developed, there was the Shira Route.
-This exciting Kilimanjaro trekking itinerary gets its name from the Shira Plateau, an ancient volcanic caldera that sprawls across 13 kilometers of the mountain’s most dramatic alpine landscapes.
-The Shira Route represents a world-class hiking opportunity, with some of the best views in all of Tanzania
+The Shira Route existed prior to the development of Kilimanjaro’s popular Lemosho Route.
+This thrilling Kilimanjaro trekking itinerary takes its name from the Shira Plateau, an ancient volcanic caldera that spans 13 kilometers of the mountain’s most dramatic alpine scenery.
+The Shira Route presents a world-class hiking opportunity with some of the best views in all of Tanzania.

-Trekking Time: 2-3 hours (from the Morrum Barrier to Shira Camp 1)
+Trekking time is 2-3 hours (from Morrum Barrier to Shira Camp).
+1)

-After breakfast and briefing in Arusha, you will be driven to Londorossi Gate, where our guides will help you register with the Kilimanjaro National Park authorities.
-After registration at the gate, you will be driven to the Morrum Barrier where the hike will begin.
+After breakfast and a briefing in Arusha, our guides will drive you to Londorossi Gate, where you will register with the Kilimanjaro National Park authorities.
+After registering at the gate, you will be taken to the Morrum Barrier, where the hike will begin.

 Distance: ~ 6 km